postmanlabs/labs-docs/v6/postman/team_library/conflicts.md

 To keep your changes and overwrite Bob's changes, check the "Local Value" and click the orange **Resync** button.

-To discard your changes and keep Bob's change, check "Server Value" and click the orange **Resync** button.
+To discard your changes and keep Bob's change, check "Server Value".
+Then click the orange **Resync** button.
 Resyncing updates your local data and completes the sync to Postman.